dhani1990/html-training/README.md

+## Scope/purpose of training.
+- Limit the recurring work html developer.
+- Limit the mistakes.
+- Remove the blame game and work as team.
+- learn Html / Css (its not a rocket science)

 ### Common mistake in html
 -  Assuming that all the versions of HTML are the same(doctype).
 -  Never forget to close a tag in HTML5 that requires to be closed.